BitCannaGlobal/testnet-bcna-cosmos/instructions/bitcanna-dev-4/README.md

 ## Step 2 - Become a validator
 To become a validator you need to perform additional steps.
 Your node must be fully synced in order to send the TX of validator creation and start to validate the network.
-You can check if your node has fully synced by comparing your logs and the latest block in the explorer (https://wallet-testnet.bitcanna.io/)
+You can check if your node has fully synced by comparing your logs and the latest block in the wallet (https://wallet-testnet.bitcanna.io/)

 1. **Get test-coins from Discord Faucet:**
 Go to #testnet-faucet channel and claim your coins (one time) to your address using this syntax: